giovannipizzi/seekpath/README.rst

 ============
 Contributors
 ============
-- Tiziano Mueller (UZH, Switzerland) for the CP2K input file generator and added a number of new input formats (XYZ, PDB, ...)
+- Tiziano Müller (UZH, Switzerland) for the CP2K input file generator and added a number of new input formats (XYZ, PDB, ...)

 ==============